- 1 What is a declarative sentence?

 - Mary wanted to play tennis, but her friend wanted to play chess.
 (Compound sentence)

 A simple declarative sentence consists of a subject and a predicate.
-The pattern of such sentence is one of the seven patterns
+The pattern of such sentence is one of the following seven patterns according to the situation:

 Form/clause patterns in statements.